yura-eng/G4/README.md

 **👦👧Students' Role:**
 - Write a response to the prompt.
 - Use the Writing Checker App to check their writing and make corrections based on the feedback.
+- Ex) I once tried to learn how to play the guitar.
+I practiced for a few weeks, but it was harder than I expected.
+My fingers hurt, and I struggled to remember the chords.
+Eventually, I decided to stop because I felt frustrated and thought I wasn’t improving fast enough.
+At first, I felt disappointed in myself, but later I realized I wasn’t truly passionate about playing the guitar.
+Like the Fox in the story, I convinced myself it wasn’t worth it, but I also learned the importance of focusing on goals I truly care about.

 ### Notes for Teachers